-- 5. On-going discussions with members of the Select Committee.
+- leaders), leaders in other executive branch agencies, and civic leaders in order to gather additional input.1 - 4.5.
+On-going discussions with members of the Select Committee.
 The Steering Group of the SC met every two weeks and the full committee met monthly (with additional meetings as needed).
 Early meetings were devoted to discussions of the criteria that would drive the recommendations of the SC and the process to be followed in accomplishing the work of the group.
 Next came discussions of the analyses and the conclusions that could be derived from these findings.
 Finally, the SC held extensive discussions of drafts of the report prepared by NCHEMS staff.
-These discussions led to revisions and further review. - 6.
-A draft report delivered to the legislature and the Governor in December and a revised report delivered in February in accordance with the requirements of the authorizing legislation.
+These discussions led to revisions and further review. - 5.6.The A draft report delivered to the legislature and the Governor in December and a revised report delivered in February in accordance with the requirements of the authorizing legislation.
+A final report will be completed and submitted in April.